janesmith73/product-docs/docs/services/events/event-types.md

 After the first authentication, the device will send additional `Update location` events to inform the network about the current location.
 This happens periodically or when entering a new location area.

-These `Update location` events register the device in the circuit-switched (CS) domain, allowing the device to send and receive SMS.
+The `Update location` event registers the device in the circuit-switched domain (2G/3G) and packet-switched domain (4G/LTE).
-Devices not using 2G or 3G may not register on the CS domain.
+It enables the network to know the location/region of the device in order to send/retrieve the subscription information.
+In 2G/3G it allows the device to send and receive SMS.

 **Example**: A SIM card has (re)authenticated with a different network element.
 If successful, the device will appear as **Attached** in the [emnify Portal](usage#emnify-portal) and will be ready to receive SMS.